 Even the most simply designed boats usually have a stripe or two at or near the waterline.
 This is usually to accent the interior color, the color of a canvas top or even to accent the bottom paint used to deter barnacle growth.
 Either way, these stripes for your boat take a beating.
 They are usually solid stripes in a couple sizes for visual interest, but sometimes 2 or more colors will be used.

-If you decide to give your boat graphics a makeover, we have a wide variety of professional grade stripe rolls at Stripeman.com.
+If you decide to give your boat stripes and graphics a makeover, we have a wide variety of professional grade stripe rolls at Stripeman.com.
 With some patience, a bit of heat, and some good work ethic, one can bring the looks of their boat back from the abyss.

-To remove old vinyl boat stripes, start by just peeling.
+To remove old vinyl boat striping, start by just peeling.
 I've been surprised a time or two when the old stripes just peel off and leave the surface clean.
 This is not the norm, so don't get too excited just yet.
 Typically, it takes a pretty good amount of heat to soften the vinyl stripes and help release the adhesive.
 During this stage, use a heat gun and warm the surface to about 140 - 150 degrees.
 Usually, hot enough that you can touch it but not leave your hand down for long.
 Then start peeling the old stripe.
 Move slowly enough so that the stripe does not break.
 Also, experiment with the direction you pull.
 I cannot overstate this one enough.
 Every stripe installation is different and the adhesive will respond differently when removing as well.
 Usually, I pull straight away from the surface at 90 degrees to start.
 If the glue stays behind, try angling your pull direction a bit forward or backward against the direction of the pull.
 Again, go slowly.
 Getting the glue to come off with the stripe tape is worth slowing down on removal.
-Once the stripe tape has been removed, you may have some residual glue left behind.
+Once the marine pinstriping has been removed, you may have some residual glue left behind.
 You can use an adhesive remover (obtained at your local automotive paint supplier or other large online corporate giant) or a slow dry enamel reducer.

 Now it's on to installation prep.
 Start by removing any oxidation that you can.
 Continue working the surface until the cloth you are using comes up clean.
 Next, use the finger test.
 Try dragging a clean finger across the surface.
 You should get a nice squeaky response from the surface.
-Now you are ready to install your new boat stripes.
+Now you are ready to install your new vinyl boat stripes.
 Some have been able to install their new stripes over the old ones.
 Be warned though.
 The new stripe is no thicker than a coat of paint and will show imperfections in the old stripes such as cracking, peeling or gouges from that bump on the dock.
 Make sure the surface is warm enough to work, but cool enough to be forgiving.
 If the temp is too cold, your boat striping may break while you stretch it into place.
 If it's too warm, the adhesive on your new boat graphics will become very aggressive and not give you much leeway.
 Optimum temperature for installing would be 70 to 80 degrees.
 Take your time, work slowly, be patient with yourself and you will achieve professional results in restoring your old boat stripes on installing new ones.